 Take a flashlight with you to help you see, and shine it into these areas.
 You’ll usually get a better view from underneath.

 If you aren’t sure what motor mounts look like, take your car to an auto shop.
-Ask the mechanics to have a look for you.
+Ask the mechanics to have a peek for you.
 You can always ask them not to do any work for you just yet.

 Can You Drive With A Broken Motor Mount?